krisbogaerts/krisbogaerts.github.io/_posts/2022-09-10-How-to-run-Home-Assistant-HassOS-on-MacOS-M1-with-UTM.md

 Also, rebuilding HA and restoring backups comes with some frustrations :-).
 Using a MacBook Pro M1 and VMWare fusion does not seem to with Home Assistant Operating system.

 This note is about installing the Home Assistant Operating system on my MacBook Pro M1 with UTM as Hypervisor.
-This should give me full virtualization and snapshots, which should make my life easier when testing and creating tech notes.
+This should give me full virtualization and cloning (but no snapshots), which should make my life easier when testing and creating tech notes.

 ## Home Assistant Operating system